 Considerations include base materials, surrounding trees and whether the trampoline will be out in the open or hidden from public view.
 If the trampoline is set in the ground, other landscaping issues need to be considered.

 Whether installing a trampoline above or below ground, make sure the area is level.
-Tipping can be a real concern and danger should the ground slope even a small bit.
-Make sure all legs of the trampoline sit level without rocking.
-The surface can be reduced by digging or built up with compacted fill.
+Tipping can be a real concern.
+An uneven area can be a safety hazard if the ground slopes even a small bit.
+Make sure all of the legs of the trampoline sit level without rocking.
+The surface can be reduced by digging or building up with compacted fill.

-Trim any trees that hang over or near to the trampoline.
-Limbs pose a danger in multiple ways; if low enough a bouncer could strike their head, tree limbs can fall, and sticks and debris can fall on the trampoline surface, causing injury.
-If considering planting trees nearby, keep them at a safe distance, avoid fruit or nut bearing trees.
+Trim any trees that hang over or near to the trampoline with a tree pruner.
+Limbs pose a danger in multiple ways; if low enough, bouncers could strike their head, tree limbs can fall, and sticks and debris can fall on the trampoline surface, causing injury.
+If considering planting trees nearby, keep them at a safe distance and avoid fruit- or nut-bearing trees.
 Install any fencing at a safe distance.

 Shrubbery and Plantings

-Separate the recreation from other areas of the yard or from view of neighbors.
-Plant privet hedges around the play area, offering wind buffer, creating privacy and helping muffle sounds that might disturb neighbors.
-Hedges can be trimmed to any height and for a bit of whimsy, they can also be shaped into animal figures or other designs.
-If you want to keep the line of sight open— to supervise from afar—consider planting English boxwoods, which can be trimmed low to the ground.
-Add some color with perennial plantings such as long blooming day lilies or Veronica.
+Separate the recreation area from other areas of the yard or from view of neighbors.
+Plant a hedge around the play area, offering a wind buffer, creating privacy and helping muffle sounds that might disturb neighbors.
+Hedges can be trimmed with hedge shears to any height.
+For a bit of whimsy, they can also be shaped into animal figures or other designs.